VIP-SMUR/vip-smur.github.io/docs/index.md

 ## 📝 The Problem

 Sustainability critics argue that the concept merely maintains the status quo rather than fostering true regeneration.
-Our course challenges this view by developing software tools that go beyond environmental and economic concerns to regenerate urban systems with a focus of empowering the community and decision-makers themselves.
+This research course challenges this view by developing software tools that go beyond environmental and economic concerns to regenerate urban systems with a focus of empowering the community and decision-makers themselves.

 Our models will help strengthen urban decision-making, enabling real-time testing of interventions.
 By involving all stakeholders, we make regenerative cities tangible, actionable, and inclusive.
 Our work will address: